jorbDehmel/jknit/README.md

-Since a useful compiled chunk will include a main function and only one main function can be compiled, it is mostly useful to use these with the '\*' lone star operator, which makes a chunk run disconnected from any other.
+Since a useful compiled chunk will include a main function and only one main function can be compiled, it is mostly useful to use these with the '\*' lone operator, which makes a chunk run disconnected from any other.
 This will cause jknit not to insert any instances of the chunk-break print line, which will usually cause compilation failures in such languages.